niklasb/haskell-soy/README.md

 libraries.

 The initial code was written during an internship at [factis research][1].
-They also generally offered to continue sponsoring this project, as they like to give back to the open source community.
+They also generously offered to continue sponsoring this project, as they like to give back to the open source community.
 Thanks a lot!

 ## Unimplemented features